Martínkovice

 Martínkovice (Märzdorf) is a municipality and village in Náchod District in the Hradec Králové Region of the Czech Republic.
 It has about 500 inhabitants.
+It is known for the Church of Saints George and Martin, protected as a national cultural monument.

+Etymology

+Martínkovice was named after its founder, abbot Martin I.

 Geography

 Martínkovice is located about 19 km northeast of Náchod and 24 km south of the Polish city of Wałbrzych.
 It lies in the Broumov Highlands, in the Broumovsko Protected Landscape Area.
 The highest point is at 725 m above sea level.
-The village is situated in the valley of the brook Martínkovický potok.
+The village is situated in the valley of the stream Martínkovický potok.
 It is a tributary of the Ścinawka River, which flows along the northern municipal border.

 History

 Martínkovice was founded in 1255 by the abbot of the Benedictine monastery in Broumov, Martin I, and later named after him.
+The area around the village used to be known for sandstone quarrying.

 Transport

 No railways or major roads are passing through the municipality.

 Sights

 The main landmark of Martínkovice is the Church of Saints George and Martin.
 It was built in the early Baroque style in 1692–1698.
 For its value, it has been protected as a national cultural monument since 2022.
 Next to the church is a Baroque building of the rectory, which is as old as the church.

 In the western part of Martínkovice is the Chapel of Saint Anne.
 It was built in 1798.
 The Stations of the Cross leads to it.
 The second Stations of the Cross line the cemetery wall and date from the first half of the 19th century.